 “Sparks always fly when Corky Aleckson and Smoke Dawes team up.
 The Noding Field Mystery is a taut procedural that builds to a shocking climax.
 The best yet in Husom’s Winnebago County Mystery Series.”
-Jenifer LeClair, author of Rigged for Murder and Danger Sector.
+Jenifer LeClair, author of Rigged for Murder.

 Where to find the books: